pyluyten/emacs-nu/README.md

 Default prompter is which-key

 You can refer to which-key to customize behaviour like, how long it takes for menu to appear.
+Actually which-key already offers a lot of options.
 Or you can use another prompter
 Other prompter allow more features : "+" to trigger repeat menu , "-" or "1", "2", … to customize universal argument, "?" to describe a command rather than describing it.